MicrosoftDocs/memdocs/sccm/core/misc/eula/microsoft-system-center-configuration-manager-sdk-redistributables.md

     1. **Australia.** You have statutory guarantees under the Australian Consumer Law and nothing in this agreement is intended to affect those rights.

-    2. **Canada.** If you acquired this software in Canada, you may stop receiving updates by turning off the automatic update feature, disconnecting your device from the Internet (if and when you re-connect to the Internet, however, the software will resume checking for and installing updates), or uninstalling the software.
+    2. **Canada.** If you acquired this software in Canada, you may stop receiving updates by turning off the automatic update feature, disconnecting your device from the internet (if and when you re-connect to the internet, however, the software will resume checking for and installing updates), or uninstalling the software.
 The product documentation, if any, may also specify how to turn off updates for your specific device or software.

     3. **Germany and Austria.**